 The United Nations Global Compact is a voluntary initiative for participation by companies in the creation of a global framework under which companies exercise responsible and creative leadership to act as good members of society to realize a sustainable society.

-The ideas and contents of the ten principles concerning human rights, labour, the environment and anti-corruption advocated by the UNGC coincide with Tokio Marine Group’s own approach to CSR as well as its CSR Charter.
+The ideas and contents of the ten principles concerning human rights, labour, the environment and anti-corruption advocated by the UNGC coincide with Tokio Marine Group’s own approach to Sustainability as well as its Sustainability Charter.
 Therefore, Tokio Marine Holdings has been a signatory to and expresses its support for the UNGC since 2005.

 Tokio Marine Holdings is participating in the United Nations Global Compact Network Japan (GCNJ) and in fiscal 2019 participated in such initiatives as the Disaster Prevention and Mitigation Working Group and Reporting Study Working Group, and Woman Empowerment Working Group, among others.
 From fiscal 2020 and beyond, Tokio Marine Holdings will promote these initiatives as “PARTICIPANT.”

 Tokio Marine Holdings summarizes and reports every year on the status of initiatives for addressing the ten principles of the United Nations Global Compact.

 UNEP FI Principles for Sustainable Insurance (UNEP FI-PSI)